mmpacker/men-stack-crud-golf-goose/README.md

 ### Next Steps (Icebox Features):
 * Improve the landing page by adding more visual interest to welcome the user to the app.
 * Improve app styling, and layouts on most views using CSS and Bootstrap.
-* Improve accessability by optimizing colors, fonts, and layouts.
+* Improve accessibility by optimizing colors, fonts, and layouts.
 * Add media queries and fully-responsive layout for an optimized experience on mobile, and large displays.
 * Add more social functionality so that users can interact and add other users as friends.
 * Allow users to add and update their user information, such as their bio and avatar.